-Clinical Degree: U. of Maryland, Couple and Family Therapy
+University of Maryland, Couple and Family Therapy Program

-I feel very proud to have had the opportunity to work with diverse populations and presenting concerns over the course of my career thus far.
-I believe that my work has really prepared me to be able to support any client as they go on their personal or relationship journey.
 With nearly a decade of experience working in both Baltimore and Montgomery County Public Schools for county school based therapy programs, I have really developed a passion for working with children and adolescents.
 It is through this work that I developed skills in working with tweens/teens to help them build self esteem, develop a sense of self, navigate difficult peer issues, learn to manage anxiety and depression, and develop healthy decision making skills.
 I believe it is both my strengths-based approach and my emphasis on building a strong, open, and trusting relationship that allows tweens/teens to feel comfortable and safe exploring themselves and their goals with me in therapy.
 I also believe engaging the family in family therapy when needed is an important part of my work with children and adolescents.
 It is my hope to help families improve trust, communication, and structure at home.
 I also help families prepare for and feel confident in the launching phase of life.

-During this time I also continued to work with individuals and couples at a group private practice in Silver Spring.
-Many of the individuals I worked with were facing challenging transitions in their life, trying to manage anxiety and/or depression or were simply looking for a safe space to explore personal goals.
+While working in the school system, I also continued to work with individuals and couples at a group private practice in Silver Spring.
+Many of the individuals I worked with were facing challenging transitions in their life, trying to manage anxiety and/or depression or were simply looking for a safe space to explore themselves and their goals.
 I also supported couples as they worked to heal their relationship as a result of infidelity, a breakdown in communication, or a general loss of passion.

 Most recently I became interested in supporting families as they go through the process of separation and divorce.
 After working with numerous children and families who were struggling both during and after a divorce, I wanted to find a way to try and prevent some of the pain and problems.
 As such, I received training in collaborative divorce and now work with attorneys and financial professionals to help families navigate the divorce process in a way that best supports all members involved.
-As a member of the collaborative team, I serve as both divorce coach and child specialist.
-I am excited to continue to pursue this work as I think it is a very healthy alternative to traditional divorce litigation.
+As a member of the collaborative team, I serve as child specialist, bringing children’s voices to the table.
+I am excited to continue to grow in this area as I think it is a very healthy alternative to traditional divorce litigation.
 Please check out my page on collaborative divorce to learn more.

 In addition to my clinical work, I also try and stay active in my professional communities.
-As a Clinical Member of my professional organization, American Association for Marriage and Family Therapy (AAMFT), I also work to stay active in the field of Marriage and Family Therapy by participating as Member-at-Large.
+As a Clinical & Founding Member of my professional organization, Metro MFT, I work to stay active in the field of Marriage and Family Therapy by participating as Member-at-Large.
 I currently serve as President-Elect, soon to be President, for Montgomery County’s Collaborative Divorce Resolution Professionals (CDRP) group.
-I am also an Approved Supervisor in Training and support both new and seasoned clinicians in their work with clients.
+I am also an Approved Supervisor and support both new and seasoned clinicians in their work with clients.

 My Therapy Style